 Warning: If you’re a Republican or Democrat you probably won’t like this essay.
 If you’re a self-described “centrist” you’ll downright hate it.

 On December 13, 2010, hoping to offer a “third way,” a group (ironically) labeling itself the “No Labels” held its inaugural convention in New York City.
-Call it the 1131328_99750835_road_stock_xchng_royalty_free_300blue-blooded elitists’ Cocktail Party response to the red-blooded Cletus-ts’ Tea Party.
+Call it the blue-blooded elitists’ Cocktail Party response to the red-blooded Cletus-ts’ Tea Party.
 Unlike the out-from-nowhere built-from-the-group-up political force of 2010, however, this group appears willing to use the power of publicity to build an organization from the top-down (at least according to the New York Times).

 Unfortunately, after featuring an “A” list of political names, the initially favorable publicity fell away when it was discovered the “No Labels” party apparently not only didn’t believe in labels, but it didn’t believe in copyright laws (“No Labels’s T Shirt Looks Mighty Familiar to Brooklyn Artist,” The New York Observer, December 13, 2010) Perhaps being a centrist means never having to come up with an original idea.